 2. Set up an appointment with an Academic Coach to ensure that you are on track for success.

 3. Consider setting up an appointment with a tutor or visiting a workshop.

 4. Make connections with people you trust to help you in the future if a problem returns.

 Is there anyone that can help me manage this?

 Yes!
 Academic coaches are available to help you navigate this process.
-Appointments can be made by calling the CLAS at (617) 573-8235 or in person at our center, located in the 73 Tremont building, library, second level.
+Appointments can be made by calling the Division of Student Success at 617.573.8034 or email Orla Downey.